Sponsored by AdBrite

 Soldier

 This class has the highest defense and health of all classes, as well as levels the second fastest.
 It only has a handful of skills, but excels at being the best tank in the game, not to mention a pretty powerful attacker with a natural damage increase.
 Main drawback besides the lack of skills is low magic points and pretty lousy speed.
+One interesting thing about the soldier is that it has a natural "taunt" proc with every attack it does to help keep the party safe.

 11 - Punch